leopays-core/eosjs/docs/basic-usage/00_browser.md

-To use `leopaysjs` in a browser run `npm run build-web` or `yarn build-web`.
+To use `@leopays-core/leopaysjs` in a browser run `npm run build-web` or `yarn build-web`.
 This will create the `dist-web` folder and web distribution modules.
 ```html
 <pre style="width: 100%; height: 100%; margin:0px; "></pre>